 The role of Mr. Fugue, in Liliane Atlan's playwright "Mr. Fugue", has been played by Amir Orian, in 1972, at the Giora Godick Theater in Tel Aviv in Israel.
 Mr. Fugue is a Nazi soldier, either simple minded or under an emotional choc.
 David Bergman's style of work, based on hints and Liliane Atlan's lyric style, opened the debutant comedian that he was then, a window into a new form of theater, that communicates in a different way with the audience.
 This form of theater is still of an interest to him in his current work.

 Lucien Attoun is a theatre and radio man, the co-founder of Théâtre Ouvert and a critic for France Culture for close to 40 years.
 Between the years 1969-1998, France Culture radio in France diffused thirteen works of Liliane Atlan.

 Avivit Shaked is a theatre director, playwright, group facilitator of community theater.
 She is also the founder of INSTED - ISRAEL, International Theatre Directors Lab.

-Her final directing project, while studing for her MFA at the University of Tel Aviv, was "Mister Fugue or Earth Sick" by Lillian Atlan.
+Her final directing project, while studing for her MFA at the University of Tel Aviv, was "Mister Fugue or Earth Sick" by Lilliane Atlan.
 The production on June 2010 was a very successful one and continued to Tzavta Theater in Tel Aviv.
-In this Interview Shaked recalls the working process, in which the actors were meeting holocaust survivors, and regrets for not meeting Lillian Atlan.
+In this Interview Shaked recalls the working process, in which the actors were meeting holocaust survivors, and regrets for not meeting Lilliane Atlan.